 I

+Indirect Activities

+Activities which in most cases support work being physically carried out on transmission network infrastructure assets that could not, on their own, be classed as a direct network activity.
+More information and guidance on indirect activities (and direct activities) is set out in appendix 3.

 Inspections

 The visual checking of the external condition of system assets including any associated civil constructions such as buildings, substation surrounds, support structures, cable tunnels and cable bridges.